-Diabetes can cause numerous health complications, and one of them is to feel cold and numb in different parts of the body, especially in legs and arms.
+Diabetes can cause numerous health complications, and one of them is to feel cold and numb in different parts of the body, especially in the legs and arms.
 The way we manage our diabetes is not the only factor that affects our natural heat regulation.

-High insulin levels which remain for a longer time in people with type 2 diabetes prevent the body cells from producing heat.
+High insulin levels which remain for a longer time in those with type 2 diabetes prevent the body cells from producing heat.
 But, the body needs a certain amount of heat to perform different functions.

-So, this leads to storing of the fat which impedes the smooth blood flow throughout the body, causing the body to feel cold.
+So, this leads to storing the fat which impedes the smooth blood flow throughout the body, causing the body to feel cold.

-Not having a good quality sleep for a few nights can contribute to your chilly feelings.
+Not having a good quality sleep for a few nights can contribute to our chilly feelings.
 The reason for that might be the part of the brain responsible for maintaining the body temperature, the hypothalamus.